Ishtiaque-h/bio-prog/README.md

 * **Empty document:** tested empty `.txt` → correct “empty file” error.
 * **Corrupted content:**

+  * FASTA or FASTQ validators enforced standard sequencing rules and exceptions were handles carefully.
-  * FASTA file with gibberish after “>” correctly flagged as invalid.
+  * FASTA or FASTQ file with gibberish after “>” or "@" correctly flagged as invalid.
+  * Both file with unwanted empty lines and whitespaces were handled carefully.
-  * FASTQ with numbers in sequence raised a line-specific error.
+  * Both with illegal characters in sequence raised a line-specific error.
 * **Truncated file tests:** single `@` or `>` line correctly reported as “truncated record.”
 * **Extension handling:** invalid extensions trigger a soft warning; program proceeds.